 A graduate in Economics, Politics and Statistics of University College Dublin, Frances Ruane studied Economics at Nuffield College and was awarded the degrees of B.Phil. and D.Phil. from the University of Oxford.

 Tel: +353 1 8632000

-Latest Publications: Do foreign mergers and acquisitions boost firm productivity?Ireland — A Remarkable Economic Recovery?We Need to Explore the Sort of Society We Leave to Our Children and GrandchildrenIreland Needs a More Integrated Approach to Innovation Supports: New Government Plan for Science, Technology and Innovation must Deliver for Multinationals and SMEsSubmission to the Interdepartmental Committee on Science, Technology and Innovation on Pillar 3 of the Consultation Paper on Successor for Strategy for Science, Technology and InnovationUniversities Should Offer Broader Course Choices for StudentsReform or Risk RuinPublication of Economic Evaluations Marks Milestone in AccountabilityGlobalization and Ireland's Export PerformanceIncreasing the Contribution of Evidence to Policy
+Latest Publications: Do foreign mergers and acquisitions boost firm productivity?Ireland — A Remarkable Economic Recovery?We Need to Explore the Sort of Society We Leave to Our Children and GrandchildrenIreland Needs a More Integrated Approach to Innovation Supports: New Government Plan for Science, Technology and Innovation must Deliver for Multinationals and SMEsSubmission to the Interdepartmental Committee on Science, Technology and Innovation on Pillar 3 of the Consultation Paper on Successor for Strategy for Science, Technology and InnovationUniversities Should Offer Broader Course Choices for StudentsReform or Risk RuinPublication of Economic Evaluations Marks Milestone in AccountabilityGlobalization and Ireland's Export PerformanceWhen and How can Evidence Inform Policy?

 All Publications: Show All Publications from Frances ...

 Programmes and Projects: Globalisation and Export Performance A Study of the Impact of Service Sector Innovation and Internationalisation on Growth and Productivity (SERVICEGAP)